 2. Install a favicon plugin.

 You can also use a plugin — such as Favicon by RealFaviconGenerator — to create and deploy your favicon.
-This plugin not only lets you customize your favicon but also ensures that multiple versions are created to satisfy the requirements of different operating systems and device versions.
+This must-have WordPress plugin not only lets you customize your favicon but also ensures that multiple versions are created to satisfy the requirements of different operating systems and device versions.